 Of course, this is a very practical way for the grownups to make sure one of the kids gets the porcelain figurine….
 Or to hide back the little token in case it sticks out of the slice (you don’t know where it is when you cut the cake…)

-So, the person who finds “la fève” proclames: “J’ai la fève” (I have the fava), s/he puts one the crown, then picks someone at the table to be crowned as his king/queen, and everybody yells “Vive le roi / Vive la reine” (long live the king / long live the queen).
-Then everybody eats their slice.
+So, the person who finds “la fève” proclames: “J’ai la fève” (I have the fava), s/he puts one the crown, then picks someone at the table to be crowned as his king/queen, and everybody yells: “Vive le roi / Vive la reine” (long live the king / long live the queen).

 - Tirer les rois – to draw the king/queen